mistergoomba/13-day-stories/docs/trecena-creation-guide.md

 # 🧘‍♀️ **10.
 Meditation Rules**

-- 150–250 words
+- **Length**: 150–250 words
+- **Structure**: Two-paragraph format
+  - **First paragraph**: Simple, accessible meditation that users can do with eyes closed.
+Focus on breath, basic body awareness, or simple visualization.
+No complex memorization required—users should be able to close their eyes and follow along easily.
+  - **Second paragraph**: Always included, but starts with "Optionally," to indicate it's an optional deeper layer.
+This paragraph can include more complex/fantastical visualizations, deeper symbolic journeys, or more elaborate imagery (like the 9 Noj crystal mind example).
+This allows for both simple and fantastical meditations while keeping the first part accessible.
-- Guided visualization
+- **Content requirements**:
   - Must reference symbols from the story
   - Gentle, accessible language
   - Invoke ancestors/lineage respectfully and subtly
   - Never culturally appropriate or overstep
+- **Example structure**:
+  - Paragraph 1: "Sit comfortably...
+Close your eyes... [simple breath/light/body awareness]"
+  - Paragraph 2: "Optionally, if you wish to go deeper, [more complex visualization with story symbols]"

 ---

 # 🖼 **11.
 Image Prompt Rules**

+**Important**: Meditation images are NOT generated.
+Only 6 image types are created per day.

 For each day: